 13. Angry God(All Saints High)

-This is about two kids that go to a private art school in England.
-When they’re older, they decide to go to an American high school for whatever reason before going back to the art school as they get older.
+This is about two kids attending a private art school in England.
+When they’re older, they decide to go to an American high school for whatever reason before returning to the art school as they age.
 Something happens at the beginning of this book, which kicks off events when they are kids, then flashes forward.

 Our main characters are Vaughn and Lenora.
 Vaughn is very alcoholic and arrogant.
 Everyone loves him, and pandering to him is rude.
 He’s emotionally closed off and stunted.
 But Lenora is the opposite.
 She’s vibrant and full of life.
 They are both talented art students, and they’re competing for the same position at this prestigious art school that they want to go to.